James-Durant/fisher-information/README.md

 Please cite this paper if you intend on including elements of this work in your own publications.

+If you are interested in applying the framework to experimental design problems of your own, see [demo](/demo).

 ### Built With
 * [`Python3`](https://www.python.org/) (>= 3.8.0)
 * [`refnx`](https://refnx.readthedocs.io/en/latest/)